Frequently Asked Questions

 Modulr services are currently benefiting clients in the umbrella, recruitment, payroll, travel, agency banking, proptech and lending industries.
 They are able to open unlimited accounts, automate pay out, simplify pay in and deliver their end customers new services.

-Modulr accounts provide access to a growing network of existing UK and European payments schemes, including Bacs, CHAPS, Faster Payments, Mastercard and SEPA.
-We’re continually expanding our network coverage, soon offering access to global schemes including Visa and SWIFT.
-And integrating international payments and foreign currency exchange.
+Modulr accounts provide access to a growing network of existing UK and European payments schemes, including direct access to Bacs and Faster Payments with principal membership of Mastercard and Visa.
+Modulr also offers access to CHAPS and SEPA.

 We have access documentation and Sandbox access, as well as plenty more information, on our developer pages.
 Built from the ground up, the Modulr API was one of the first REST APIs to launch in banking.
 It’s powerful, secure and easy to use.

-Modulr has offices in London, Edinburgh and Dublin.
+Modulr has offices in London, Edinburgh, Amsterdam and Dublin.